fengoffice/fengoffice/readme.txt

     bugfix: template task date variable + minutes not working properly
     bugfix: invoice report expiration date timezone error
     bugfix: calendar view don't displays tasks for guest users
-    bugfix: transform users widget in contacts widget
-    bugfix: default payments report includes trashed payments
-    bugfix: invoice line with 0 unit value and total>0 does not sum in general totals
-    bugfix: cant link object to invoices that are not pending
-    bugfix: dont show generate next invoice link if it is already generated
-    bugfix: only the last invoice of the repetition should be shown as repetitive in the invoices list
-    bugfix: conditional tasks new bool cp values support
-    bugfix: cant generate next invoice if user does not have the can_edit_confirmed_invoices permissions and the invoice is printed
-    bugfix: MAIL SIGNATURE font size 24px by default
-    bugfix: invoices when adding a new line use the same currency selected for the invoice
-    bugfix: dont show member history tab if member has no history
-    bugfix: dont show generate next invoice link if it is already generated
-	bugfix: only the last invoice of the repetition should be shown as repetitive in the invoices list
-	bugfix: Filter is remove on change page.
-Feature - Send file by email without mail plugin.
-	bugfix: escape imap folder names when making queries to the db

     performance: listing order
     performance: sharing table